scylladb/scylla-rust-driver/docs/source/statements/usekeyspace.md

 session.use_keyspace("my_keyspace", false).await?;

-// Now we can omit keyspace name in the query session
+// Now we can omit keyspace name in the statement session
     .query_unpaged("INSERT INTO tab (a) VALUES ('test2')", &[])
     .await?;